NATHAN MYRICK

 From Yours and all your beckoning

-And friends who’ve had their reckoning
+And friends who’ve had their

 Forgive the way I hide my eyes